 Her professional interests include crisis management, campus safety and the coordination of campus support services.

-is the Assistant Dean and Assistant Director of Student Life.
+Scott is the Associate of Student Life and Director of Non-Violence Programs.
 He has nearly 20 years of experience working with students and student groups within student affairs.
 Scott has been at K-State since 1999 serving in a variety of roles including Assistant Dean of Student Life, Assistant Director of Student Life, Director of Greek Affairs and Interim Fraternity Advisor.

 Prior to K-State Scott served as Residence Hall Director, International House Director, Area Coordinator, and Assistant Director of Residential Life at Oregon State University and Program and Activities Advisor at the University of South Dakota.